MrC2015/project/README.md

     GNU General Public License for more details.

     You should have received a copy of the GNU General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>. you can contact me at justmukund2012@gmail.com or admin@mail.siblingz.net
+If not, see http://www.gnu.org/licenses/. you can contact me at justmukund2012@gmail.com or admin@mail.siblingz.net

-    CAST  Copyright (C) 2015  Mukund
-    This program comes with ABSOLUTELY NO WARRANTY; for details type `show w'.
-    This is free software, and you are welcome to redistribute it under certain conditions; type `show c' for details.